jaikishanagarwal/constitutionproject-1/page3.md

   <iframe src="/constitutionproject-1/assets/images/HDI.jpg" frameborder="0" width="1155" height="500" allowfullscreen></iframe>

-Methodology:
+## Methodology:
   After running a terms extraction and filtering words, a terms list was created to analyse the relationship between constitutions and HDI.
 The constitutions were divided into 4 subgroups based on their HDI rankings in order to assess the interplay of the terms within these 4 HDI categories and parsed.
 Network maps were created using ‘terms’ as the field and edges modified to include only  "short range" cooccurrences.
-There maps can be found here. ====Xxxxxx post link of maps xxxxxx====
+There maps can be found here.

-�
-Contingency matrix:
+### Contingency matrix:
-Is a matrix used to highlight (multivariate) frequency distribution of the variables in the dataset.
+> Is a matrix used to highlight (multivariate) frequency distribution of the variables in the dataset.
 This  matrix was created using HDI rankings on the y axis and terms found in constitutions in the x axis.
 A contingency matrix was created by listing the HDI ranks with their respective countries and a ‘terms list’ which consisted words like ‘power’, ‘development’ etc.

 The findings can be enthralling and some key results have been highlighted: